-- The Honours program consists of a research project with associated research proposal, research report, seminars, journal clubs and evaluation of laboratory performance. - It is very important for students and supervisors to be aware that the research report represents the bulk of the year's work and is therefore the primary indicator of the level of the student's research and communication skills.
+- The Honours program consists of a research project with associated research proposal, research report, seminars and evaluation of laboratory performance. - It is required that at least one of the primary or co-supervisor be a SBMS academic or SBMS affiliate.
+In addition, SCMB academics can act as supervisor or co-supervisor for students enrolled in BIOM6501/2. - It is very important for students and supervisors to be aware that the research report represents the bulk of the year's work and is therefore the primary indicator of the level of the student's research and communication skills.